Sovereign-Labs/sovereign-sdk/module-system/sov-modules-api/README.md

 1. The `DispatchCall` trait: Defines how messages are forwarded to the appropriate module and how the call message is executed.
 The implementation of this trait can be generated automatically using a macro.

+1. The `GasUnit` trait: Defines how the scalar gas value is deducted from the working set.
+This is implemented for `[u64; N]`, and can be customized by the user.